nephio-project/nephio/krm-functions/nad-fn/README.md

 The `NAD` KRM function is designed to be a part of the pipeline of a Nephio NF kpt package.

-Its primary purpose is to find all the `IP allocations`, `VLAN allocation`, `WorkloadCluster` and `Interfaces` in the package and expand it to a set of network attachment definition resources, i.e. `NetworkAttachmentDefinition` then to be used by container network interface (CNI) plugin e.g. Multus.
+Its primary purpose is to find all the `IP claims`, `VLAN claims`, `WorkloadCluster` and `Interfaces` in the package and expand it to a set of network attachment definition resources, i.e. `NetworkAttachmentDefinition` then to be used by container network interface (CNI) plugin e.g. Multus.

 The functions and controllers are also designed to be part of the "`Condition` choreography" that is meant to synchronize the effects of multiple KRM functions and controllers acting on the same kpt package.
 It adds `Conditions` to the `Status` of the `Kptfile` object indicating that the `NetworkAttachmentDefinition` requests are not fulfilled yet.

 Child resources generated for an `NAD` resource
 -------------------------------------------------------

 For each `NAD` the function will generate one `NetworkAttachmentDefinition` CR.
-In order to generate the `Spec` of this child resource it uses information also from the `WorkloadCluster`, `VLANAllocation`, `IPAllocation`, `Interface` resources that the kpt package assumed to also contain.
+In order to generate the `Spec` of this child resource it uses information also from the `WorkloadCluster`, `VLANClaim`, `IPClaim`, `Interface` resources that the kpt package assumed to also contain.

 Let's see an example!
 Assuming that a kpt package contains the following three resources (among others):